Last Updated on June 29, 2022 by Angela Vaz

 Move your body whenever you can.

-Moving your body is crucial to keep yourself fit and healthy.
+Moving your body is crucial to keeping yourself fit and healthy.

 Picking up skills that will help you in all walks of life